 In 2009 my songwriting partner Loren Hoskins and I began collaborating with Walt Disney on the animated series that was to become the four-season hit, Jake & The Never Land Pirates.
 This is approximately how it came to be, according to the internet:

-“After show creator Bobs Gannaway found Captain Bogg & Salty’s music on a web search, Gannaway then introduced the band to Jay Stutler, vice president of music for television animation at Disney.
+“After show creator Bobs Gannaway found Captain Bogg & Salty’s music on a web search, Gannaway introduced the band to Jay Stutler, vice president of music for television animation at Disney.
 Stutler reached out to the songwriting partners Hendrickson and Loren Hoskins and asked them to write a theme song for the developing show.
-The song was a success, and the two were then recruited to write and produce all of the show’s music for its four-season run.
+The song was a success, and the two were then recruited to write and produce all of the show’s music for its four-season run.”

 Jake and the Never Land Pirates was nominated for four Daytime Emmy Awards, including Outstanding Pre-School Children’s Animated Program and won the Disney Sanya Awards.

-Kevin recently completed scoring 41 episodes of One Animation’s hit series Oddbods which received a 2016 Web TV Asia Award and was nominated for a 2017 and 2019 International Emmy Kids Awards (Nominee).
+I recently completed scoring 41 episodes of One Animation’s hit series Oddbods which received a 2016 Web TV Asia Award and was nominated for a 2017 and 2019 International Emmy Kids Awards (Nominee).